aScriptingOreo/soulmap/src/greetings.md

 #### This project is not affiliated with Digital Extremes
 if you have any suggestions of content or found something broken please check our discord server!

+## WE NEED HELP!
+Avakot needs players that are willing to help with data gathering inside the game, with P9 the game got REALLY huge!
+We need all the help we can get to grow the data inside the map, if you feel like you can help, just pop up in our discord and let a Developer know!

 # Changelog
 - Added Enclave markers